scala/docs.scala-lang/_style/scaladoc.md

 #### Classes

-If a class should be created using it's companion object, indicate as such after the description of the class (though leave the details of construction to the companion object).
+If a class should be created using its companion object, indicate as such after the description of the class (though leave the details of construction to the companion object).
 Unfortunately, there is currently no way to create a link to the companion object inline, however the